-In general, we use this information to assess how our website is working for our audience — which items are popular and which are not, which functions are working correctly and which may be need repair, and so on.
-We use third party statistical analysis services such as Google Analytics to analyze this data via tables and graphs, so Google also has access to this information, as does our hosting provider, Bluehost.
-Additionally, we my share these statistics with business partners such as advertisers, in order, for example, to demonstrate our readership’s size and location.
+In general, we use this information to assess how our website is working for our audience — which items are popular and which are not, which functions are working correctly and which may be in need of repair, and so on.
+We use third-party statistical analysis services such as Google Analytics to analyze this data via tables and graphs, so Google also has access to this information, as does our hosting provider, Bluehost.
+Additionally, we may share these statistics with business partners such as advertisers, in order, for example, to demonstrate our readership’s size and location.
 We may also just generally publicize them.

 Third party integration with our website